Hornepayne

-Hornepayne is a township of 980 people (Canada 2016 Census) in the Algoma District of Ontario, Canada.
+Hornepayne is a township of 968 people in the Algoma District of Ontario, Canada.
 The town was established in 1915 as Fitzback when the Canadian Northern Railway's transcontinental line was built through the area.
 It was renamed Hornepayne in 1920 after British financier Robert Horne-Payne.
 The municipality was originally named Wicksteed Township after the geographic township in which it is located.
 It was renamed Hornepayne, after its primary community, in 1986.

 History

 First Nations people have lived in the area for centuries, as indicated by archaeological evidence such as potsherd fragments.
 These are concentrated in the areas around Lake Nagagamisis, which is 30 km to the north of Hornepayne, as well as the Shekak River to the west, rather than near Hornepayne itself, which before the arrival of the railway was largely remote and uninhabited.
 In the 19th century, they became involved in the fur trade and the mercantile activities of the Hudson's Bay Company.
 By the early 1900s, they consisted of three Cree families living at Lake Nagagamisis, along with a number of Ojibwe who were possibly originally from Heron Bay.
 With the opening of the railway, they abandoned their existing trading post on Lake Nagagamisis in 1926 for a new settlement on Shekak Lake, which was closer to the rail line.
 By the 1940s, many of them had moved to Hornepayne to work in the railway and timber industries based in the town.
 A number of their descendants are members of the Hornepayne First Nation, a member organization of the Nishnawbe Aski Nation.

 Hornepayne differs from a number of older Northern Ontario settlements due to its distance from major waterways, making it relatively inaccessible before the advent of rail transportation in the north.
 The townsite was originally surveyed in 1877, when possible routes for the Canadian Pacific Railway transcontinental mainline were being explored.
 Instead of Canadian Pacific, however, Hornepayne would become associated with the Canadian Northern Railway (CNoR), one of several railways which were later amalgamated into the Canadian National Railways (CN) system during the 20th century.
 The Canadian Northern built its line through the area in 1915 and established a divisional point on the line called Fitzback.
 In 1919, the Canadian Northern was amalgamated into the Canadian National system.
 A year later, in 1920, the point was renamed Hornepayne, after the railway financier Robert Montgomery Horne-Payne.